 Landing Type: No landing.

-Another visitor site where your feet cannot touch the ground can instead be enjoyed as a long panga dingy ride around the various islets of this pretty bay.
-Likely marine wildlife suspects include Galapagos penguins, Flightless Cormorants, sea lions, blue footed boobies, marine iguanas, herons and brown pelicans.
+Another Isabel Island visitor site where your feet cannot touch the ground can instead be enjoyed as a long panga dingy ride around the various islets of this pretty bay.
+Likely marine wildlife suspects include Galapagos penguins, Flightless Cormorants, sea lions, blue-footed boobies, marine iguanas, herons, and brown pelicans.
 If your Galapagos yacht carries kayaks onboard then your luck is in – Elizabeth Bay provides a great opportunity to paddle up real close to some amazing animals.

-Tourists may also snorkel in the waters close to mangrove forest.
-This is prime habitat to protect reef fish, whitetip reef sharks, turtles and rays (golden and eagle).
+Tourists may also snorkel in the waters close to mangrove forests.
+This is prime habitat to protect reef fish, whitetip reef sharks, turtles, and rays (golden and eagle).
 Very occasionally dolphins or humpback whales may enter Elizabeth Bay.

 Landing Type: Dry landing.